- To keep sheep moving, make sure there’s always a clear way ahead.

 - Then, with one hand under its chin, turn its head round to face its rear on the side away from you.
 Grab its rear end with your other hand, or down where the back leg joins the body.

-- Hang on tight and move backwards pulling the sheep towards you.
+- Hang on tight and move backward pulling the sheep towards you.

 - The sheep’s legs will buckle and it will fall back towards you.
 Lay it on the ground on its side, and press down on it to keep it there.